April 6, 2021

-No matter the material used, you will have a filled cavity that will protect your childs bite and tooth while providing structural support.
+No matter the material used, you will have a filled cavity to protect your children’s bite and teeth while providing structural support.
 A filling will prevent other, potentially expensive, dental problems for your child, like an infection.
 Also, cavities’ presence may suggest underlying concerns, like a poor diet or improper dental health care.
 We can guide both of these areas.

 Preventing Childhood Cavities

 The power to avoid cavities in the future is in your hands simply by practicing proper dental care and diet.
-Be a role model for appropriate dental care is a great start.
+Being a role model for appropriate dental care is a great start.
 For infants, make sure to avoid putting them to sleep with their bottles.
-As well, proper bottle use is essential, so only fill their bottle with milk or formula.
+Proper bottle use is also essential, so only fill their bottle with milk or formula.
 Finally, the most important is supervising their oral care routine until they are old enough to perform it properly themselves, usually around 6 or 7 years of age.
-Let us know our questions.
+Let us know your questions.